Exploring The Abandoned Pennsylvania Turnpike

 Check this out!

-Looking for more abandoned sites in Pennsylvania?
+Looking for more nearby abandoned sites?

 Inside the General's quarters at the abandoned Sideling Hill POW Camp.